Gluten/gliadin allergen assay (PCR)

 - Research and quality control : detecting cross-contamination during food processing and packaging.

-This service is part of a food safety approach, complementary to analyses targeting other allergens and contaminants.
+This service is part of a food safety approach, complementing analyses targeting other allergens and contaminants.

-The PCR method is applicable to a wide variety of matrices: agricultural raw materials (wheat, barley, rye), flours and semolina, processed products (bread, pasta, biscuits, snacks), fermented beverages (beers, spirits), plant extracts and food supplements.
-Each matrix requires a specific preparation to ensure reliable and standard-compliant detection.
+The PCR method is applicable to a wide variety of matrices: agricultural raw materials (wheat, barley, rye), flours and semolina, processed products (breads, pasta, biscuits, snacks), fermented beverages (beers, spirits), plant extracts, and food supplements.
+Each matrix requires specific preparation to ensure reliable detection that meets standards.

 Importance of traceability and regulatory compliance

-European and international regulations require strict labeling of products containing gluten.
-PCR testing allows: verifying compliance of products labeled "gluten-free" with the 20 ppm threshold defined by the regulations, identifying cross-contamination in production chains, ensuring complete traceability from raw materials to finished products, and strengthening consumer and distributor confidence.
-These requirements are comparable to those of other contaminant and additive controls, such as bisphenol A in packaging or adjuvants in food and cosmetic formulations.
+European and international regulations mandate strict labeling for products containing gluten.
+PCR testing allows for: verifying the compliance of products labeled "gluten-free" with the 20 ppm threshold defined by regulations, identifying cross-contamination in production chains, ensuring complete traceability from raw materials to finished products, and strengthening consumer and distributor confidence.
+These requirements are comparable to those for other contaminant and additive controls, such as bisphenol A in packaging or adjuvants in food and cosmetic formulations.

 YesWeLab's expertise in gluten allergen analysis

-YesWeLab collaborates with a network of more than 200 partner laboratories in France and Europe, selected for their scientific expertise and accreditations (ISO 17025, COFRAC, etc.).
-Each request is studied to propose the most suitable method based on the client's matrices and objectives.
-Thanks to our digital platform, you can centralize your analytical needs: request a quick quote, track samples online, and receive results within optimized timeframes.
-Since 2020, numerous manufacturers, distributors, and design offices have trusted us to guarantee the safety and compliance of their products.
+YesWeLab collaborates with a network of over 200 partner laboratories in France and Europe, selected for their scientific expertise and accreditations (ISO 17025, COFRAC, etc.).
+Each request is analyzed to propose the most suitable method based on the client's matrices and objectives.
+Our digital platform allows you to centralize your analytical needs: request a quick quote, track samples online, and receive results within optimized timeframes.
+Since 2020, numerous manufacturers, distributors, and engineering firms have trusted us to guarantee the safety and compliance of their products.

 Take action

-Are you developing a gluten-free product line or would you like to verify the compliance of your food formulations?
+Are you developing a range of gluten-free products or do you want to verify the compliance of your food formulations?
 Entrust your samples to YesWeLab for reliable and accurate detection of gluten/gliadin allergens.
 Request a quote online now for your PCR analysis.

 Other analyses we perform